epics-rip/pvDataWWW/mainPage/internal/proposedChanges/featureListR4.4.md

 [Other questions regarding the release; will Gather be reimplemented standalone and bundled?
 What about swtShell?
 What about portDriverJava?
 What will be the status of pvRequest?]

+`DISCUSSION REQUIRED`

+* Should this document still refer to proposedChanges?
+* swtshell is ready to be part of 4.4.
+Should it?
+* Gather: Only client or also server?
+* Gather: How is this related to pvDatabaseCPP multiChannel?
+* masarServer::gatherV3Data needs major changes because of COW semantics for arrays.
+* portDriverJava should not be part of 4.4.
+* What is meant by "What will be the status of pvRequest?"

 Multicast Support
 -